-While no plant is trouble free, the Leyland Cypress tree can attract few pests in the landscape.
-The insect which may be present on the Leyland is the bagworm.
+While no plant is trouble-free, the Leyland Cypress tree can attract a few pests in the landscape.
+The Leyland is susceptible to bagworms.
 No preventative measures are necessary.
-Treatment is only needed when the insect’s presence is detected.
-They start appearing around July 4th and are about the size of a grain of rice.
-Products containing BT are effective against the bagworm when they are in this early stage.
-BT is a bacteria that attacks the insect.
-Follow label instructions to the letter.
+Treatment is only required when the cocoons are detected.
+They start appearing around July 4th in the Mid-Atlantic region and are the size of a grain of rice.
+The preferred method of bagworm control is manually removing the cocoons and properly destroying them before they hatch.
+Otherwise, products containing BT are effective against the bagworm in this early stage.
+BT is a bacteria that attacks insects.

 Tree price + Labor

-The two parent species would not likely cross in the wild as their natural ranges are more than 400 miles apart, but in 1888 the hybrid cross occurred when the female flowers or cones of Nootka Cypress that were fertilized by pollen from Monterey Cypress.
+The parent species would not likely cross in the wild, as their natural ranges are 400+ miles apart.
+However, in 1888, the hybrid cross occurred when the Nootka Cypress cones/flowers were fertilized by pollen from the Monterey Cypress.

-As John Naylor died the following year, his eldest son Christopher John Naylor (1849–1926) inherited Leighton Hall from his father in 1889.
-Christopher was a sea captain by trade who commanded a ship known as the I.S.S.
+John Naylor died the following year, so his son Christopher John Naylor (1849–1926) inherited Leighton Hall from his father in 1889.
+Christopher was a sea captain by trade who commanded the I.S.S.
 Enterprise.
-In 1891 he inherited the Leyland Entailed Estates established under the will of his great-great-uncle, which passed to him following the death of his uncle Thomas Leyland.
-On receiving the inheritance Christopher changed his surname to Leyland, and moved to Haggerston Castle,Northumbria.
-He further developed the hybrid at his new home, and hence named the first clone variant ‘Haggerston Grey’.
-His younger brother John Naylor (1856–1906) resultantly inherited Leighton Hall, and when in 1911 the reverse hybrid of the cones of the Monterey Cypress were fertilized with pollen from the Nootka, that hybrid was baptized ‘Leighton Green.’
+Then in 1891 he inherited the Leyland Entailed Estates, established under the will of his great-great-uncle upon the passing of his uncle, Thomas Leyland.
+His brother, John Naylor (1856–1906), then inherited Leighton Hall.
+Christopher changed his surname to Leyland and moved to Haggerston Castle in Northumberland.
+He continued hybridization and named the first clone variant ‘Haggerston Grey‘.
+However, in 1911, the reverse hybrid of the Monterey Cypress cones with pollen from the Nootka produced the ‘Leighton Green.’